2006wzt/FlexiFed-IMP/README.md

 - num_clients : 8
 - communication_round : 70

 The optimizer for local training is SGD and its parameters (lr, momentum, weight_decay) are shown above.
-We set the number of clients in the FL system to 8, and each two clients share a vision of the model-family (e.g. [0,1] - VGG-11, [2,3] - VGG-13, [4,5] - VGG-16, [6,7] - VGG-19) .
+We set the number of clients in the FL system to 8, and each two clients share a version of the model-family (e.g. [0,1] - VGG-11, [2,3] - VGG-13, [4,5] - VGG-16, [6,7] - VGG-19) .
 Every client has a uid to identify them uniquely and the parameter server will use the uid to access these clients in order to aggregate the model of these clients.

 ## Training Tips